Kingkill666/new-website/contracts/CHARITY_DEPLOYMENT_README.md

-# Uniswap v4 Pool Deployment and Hook Integration
+# SushiSwap Pool Deployment and Oracle Integration

 ## Overview
 This project now automates the following workflow for a set of charity addresses:
 1. Deploys an `ERC20Forwarded` contract for each charity.
 2. Funds each forwarder contract with VMF tokens from the deployer.
-3. Each forwarder places a sell order for VMF against a known Uniswap v4 pool.
+3. Each forwarder places a sell order for VMF against the SushiSwap VMF/USDC pool.
 4. The deployed forwarder addresses are saved to `deployed_forwarders.txt` for later sweeping.

 ## Steps Performed